-If you have missing teeth, it's important that you get them replaced.
-And there are various ways to do this, some more expensive and more permanent, and some cheaper and more temporary.
+If you have missing teeth, it's important to replace them for your oral and overall health.
+Thankfully, there are various ways to do this, some more expensive and more permanent, and some cheaper and temporary.
 Somewhere on the more expensive and more permanent side of the scale, you will find snap-in dentures.

 But how do you know if this is the best teeth replacement option for you, and where can you find them at an affordable price?